Eight Fun Things to Do in Sydney with Kids

 Head out to the Blue Mountains

+Not all the best things to do for kids in Sydney are in the city centre!
 A departure from the big city could be just what your family needs after a few days in the concrete jungle.
 Don’t miss an excursion to the Blue Mountains, just west of Sydney.
 There are some great walking tracks, beautiful vistas and interesting history in the area.
 Start with a visit to Scenicworld and ride the cable car and the world’s steepest railway.
 It’ll take you about 1.5 hours to reach Katoomba from central Sydney by car.
 You can find a rental car in Sydney with Drivenow.

+Wondering what to do in Sydney with kids in the evening?
 Whether it’s summer or winter, you won’t want to miss Australia’s best gelato at Gelato Messina.
 With flavours like salted caramel & white chocolate, pandan & coconut and apple pie parents will be in heaven and there are plenty of plainer options for the kids like chocolate, vanilla and yogurt.
 It’s the perfect after dinner treat.
 There are locations in Darlinghurst, Surry Hills and Pyrmont.

 Check out The Powerhouse Museum